seacloud9/seacloud9/README.md

 Hello, I am Brendon Smith, a senior software engineer focused on building high-impact products across web, mobile, 3D, and XR.
 I work across front-end architecture, rapid prototyping, creative technology, and product delivery, with experience spanning media, gaming, ecommerce, content, biomedical, and software.

-I walk fast,think fast, then talk fast, and finally act fast, and honestly I don't like B players or bureaucracy.
-My first question for any startup?
-Who are your backers?
-What promises have you made?
-What does your runway look like?

 ## About Me

 - 15+ years building production software and customer-facing products